5 Things to Know about Visa & Passport Requirements

 Some countries require other specific types of visas for certain work—such as researchers, journalists, or missionaries—or for particular family or immigration situations.

 2. Transit visas may also be required for countries you stop in or pass through en route to your final destination.

 3. Visa waivers may be offered to citizens of certain countries traveling for specific reasons in a short amount of time.

 4. Expiring passports and insufficient blank pages can result in denied passage or detainment.
 Make sure your passport is valid for at least six months after you plan to leave your destination country.
 If your passport will expire while you’re abroad or shortly thereafter, you should renew it before departure.
 You should also check to see if your destination requires a specific number of blank pages.

 5. Visa and passport applications can take up to 10 weeks—and you may need to make a personal appearance at your destination country’s embassy or consulate in the U.S. Apply early, or use a visa and passport services vendor who can submit expedited applications on your behalf.
-The U.S. State Department is currently experiencing a surge in applications and renewals and expects this to continue through 2018.
+Check the U.S. State Department's passport processing times.

 Outbound Visa Advice & Application Assistance

 Visa and passport processing firms are often able to obtain travel documents more quickly than individual travelers and are especially beneficial for rush orders.
 We’ve negotiated a reduced rate with A.Briggs, a visa and passport services vendor with a Boston office.
 For free, they’ll advise you on your requirements, and for a small fee, they’ll assist you with routine and expedited applications.
 Visit the A.Briggs portal for Harvard travelers to receive the reduced rate, or call them at +1-866-931-8472.